stardazed/stardazed/README.md

 succesfully for small projects.
 For the foreseeable future the library will require medium to high technical expertise to use.

-Stardazed is educational project for myself and the design and feature set currently directly corresponds to my interests.
-Stardazed is focused on desktop WebGL 1 & 2, mobile support is currently not a priority.
+Stardazed is an educational project for myself and the design and feature set currently directly corresponds to my interests.
+For example, I'm focusing on desktop WebGL 1 & 2, mobile support is currently not a priority.

 ### Sub goals
 - Learn about all aspects of game (engine) programming by implementing them.